olegpreed/markdown-test/README.md

 # Oleg Aroyan :magic_wand: Frontend developer
 ![MyPhoto](https://i.ibb.co/5Fm1tFL/oleg.jpg) \
 I want to build my career in the sphere of `Frontend` \
-and create modern and user-friendly websites and apps.
+and to create modern and user-friendly websites and apps.

 > ### Skills
 |Name|Level|